shanerwarner/oraclewiki/content/oracle-standalone/rhel/_index.md

 ![](10.png)

 ![](11.png)
-*A single track trail outside of Albuquerque, New Mexico.*
-Progress of Oracle 19c Software will begin.
+*Progress of Oracle 19c Software will begin.*
 ![](12.png)

 ##### Once the Installation has Completed, Execute the following command to verify the sqlplus version.